denten-books/plain-text/main.md

 had the following conversation countless times.
 Someone asks, "Have you read Nabokov's *Pale Fire*," and I respond, "Yes I have."
 But there is a world of a difference between reading it yesterday, last week, or ten years ago.
-The book as an interface leaves an organic trace in the human mind--an imprint that begins to fade as soon as it is created.
+The book as an interface leaves an organic trace in the human mind---an imprint that begins to fade as soon as it is created.

 How much knowledge is there in the world?
 According to a recent paper published